fuzzylogicxx/fuzzylogic/posts/collected-web-accessibility-guidelines-tips-and-tests.md

 For some landmark-generating elements it’s appropriate to bolster them with a label or _accessible name_.
 For example with `nav` and `aside`, i) there’s a decent chance there might be multiple on the page; and ii) each instance creates a landmark even when it’s nested within a deeper HTML element.
 So it’s helpful to distinguish each different landmark of the same type by using sensible accessible names otherwise you’d get multiple navigation menus all represented by the same “navigation” in the _Landmarks_ menu.
 In the case of the `section` element it _needs_ an acessible name in order for it to act as a `region` landmark.
 For all of these you can use `aria-labelledby` set to the `id` of an inner heading, or use `aria-label`.

-Note that when using multiple `<header>` (or `footer`) elements on a page, where one and one only is a direct child of `body` wile the others are used within `article` or similar elements, there’s perhaps less need to add custom accessible names.
+Note that when using multiple `<header>` (or `footer`) elements on a page, where one and one only is a direct child of `body` while the others are used within `article` or similar elements, there’s perhaps less need to add custom accessible names.
 That’s because only a direct child of `body` will be treated as a landmark and the others won’t, therefore they won’t be butting against each other in a screen reader’s _Landmarks_ menu and need distinguished.

 ## Favour native over custom components except where they have known issues